yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 1. Log into the AWS Console for the account where your S3 bucket exists
 2. Navigate to the [SNS Console](https://us-west-2.console.aws.amazon.com/sns/v3/home#/topics) and select the SNS Topic currently receiving events
-3. Take Note the ARN of this SNS topic
+3. Note the ARN of this SNS topic
 4. Select the `Edit` button and scroll down to the `Access Policy` card
 5. Add the statement shown below to the topic's `Access Policy`.
 Populate `<PANTHER-MASTER-ACCOUNT-ID>` with the 12-digit account ID where Panther is deployed.
 Populate `SNS-TOPIC-ARN` with the ARN you noted on step \#3: